Our printmaking facilities are a hub of creativity on campus, inspiring students since 1964.

 The printmaking studio has been designed to cater for etching, relief and lithography, which relies on oil based ink, whilst also offering screen printing, which relies on water-based inks.

-The practices carried out in our print room may be traditional, but they are developed with a modern view that supports the fresh, contemporary ideas that come from students in Fine Art, Visual Communication, Illustration, Graphic Design and further afield.
+The practices carried out in our print room may be traditional, but they are developed with a modern view that supports the fresh, contemporary ideas that come from students in BA (Hons) Fine Art, Visual Communication, Illustration, Graphic Design and further afield.

 Regardless of the course you’re on, your experience in printmaking always starts the same way.
 We’ll introduce you to safe working practices by skilled technicians that specialise in this creative field.
 Those same technicians will continue to support you throughout your development, as you become an independent and proficient printmaker.